Download the audio story mp3 of Circe (right click, save as)

 When he spoke these words, Circe knew that there was no use pretending any longer that she was anything other than a witch.
-She went out to the pigsty and rubbed a magic ointment into the animals.
+She went out to the pigsty and rubbed a magic ointment onto the animals.
 Then she waved her wand and they began to change back into men, only younger and better looking than they were before.
 They began to weep, for what they had been through was truly terrible.

 When they had recovered, Odysseus went back to the ship to fetch the rest of his men.
 They were all united at Circe’s house and sat down to a wonderful feast of celebration.

 The Greeks stayed with the witch Circe for an entire month – and she didn’t try any more of her magic tricks on them.
-One morning Odysseus spoke to her, “Oh beautiful enchantress – too long have we enjoyed your hospitality.
+One morning Odysseus spoke to her: “Oh beautiful enchantress – too long have we enjoyed your hospitality.
 We must continue our journey to our home on the rocky island of Ithaca, but unfortunately we are completely lost.
 We do not know these seas.
 Can you direct us by the safest route?”

-Circe replied, “Lord Odysseus, if it were up to me, I would keep you here always – but I understand that you must be on your way to your home and your lovely wife, Queen Penelope.
-There is no safe route for you and your men to return home; for when you leave here, you must pass through a narrow straight between the rocks of Scylla and the whirlpool of Charybdis.
+Circe replied: “Lord Odysseus, if it were up to me, I would keep you here always – but I understand that you must be on your way to your home and your lovely wife, Queen Penelope.
+There is no safe route for you and your men to return home; for when you leave here, you must pass through a narrow passage between the rocks of Scylla and the whirlpool of Charybdis.
 Both are perilous – for Scylla is a many armed monster who yelps like a dog.
 If you sail close to her cliffs, she will reach down and grab some of your men and shove them into her mouth.
 But if you sail too close to the whirlpool of Charybdis, your entire boat will be sunk down to the bottom of the sea and all of you will drown.
 It is a terrible choice to make but you are a leader – so plot your course as you see best.
-Next, if the gods permit you to pass through that dire strait, you will come to the Island of the Sun where the great sun god, Lord Apollo, keeps his herd of sacred cows.
-Do as I say – steer clear of the Island and do not land there.
+Next, if the gods permit you to pass through that dire strait, you will come to the island of the Sun where the great Sun God, Lord Apollo, keeps his herd of sacred cows.
+Do as I say – steer clear of the island and do not land there.
 Nothing and nobody escapes the eyes of Apollo as he looks down from the sky.
 If you value your lives, avoid his island!”